meerk40t/svgelements/README.md

 # Compatibility

-`svgelements` is compatible with Python 2.7 and Python 3.6.
-Support for 2.7 will be dropped at Python 2 End-Of-Life January 1, 2020.
+`svgelements` was compatible with Python 2.7 and 3.6 at at Python 2 End-Of-Life January 1, 2020, when this branch was made.

+It is recommended that you upgrade to Python 3 and use the main branch.
+Any compatibility with Python 2.7 in the master branch is merely coincidental.

+--

 We remain nominally backwards compatible with `svg.path`, passing the same robust tests in that project.
 There may be number of breaking changes.
 However, since `svgelements` permit a lot of leeway in what is accepted and how it's accepted, so it will have a huge degree of compatibility with projects seen and unseen.